COVISART/XPlaneConnector/README.md

-# XPlaneConnector
+# XPlaneNexus

-## UPDATE TO VERSION 2.0 by DarwinIcesurfer
+## VERSION 2.0

-Written for .NET 8.0
+This project is a fork from Max Ferretti's XPlane Connector version 1.3

-Adds the ability to specify any dataref using its full name (looks like a path), frequency and buffer size for string datarefs
+Targets .NET 8.0

-The Suggested method to get the datarefs is to use DataRefTool plugin for XPlane <https://datareftool.com/>.
-Once the desired dataref has been found, use the **edit button** to view the buffer size needed for stringDatarefs.
+Adds subscription to any dataref using its: full name (looks like a path) Adds subscription to string-datarefs using:  full name, frequency, and buffer size for string datarefs.
+An event is raised when the string has been updated

-Subscribe to a string dataref, rather than the individual characters of the string.
-In this version the string will be updated as soon as the data is available from XPlane rather than waiting for a timer to reset.
+The Suggested method to get the dataref names is to use DataRefTool plugin for XPlane <https://datareftool.com/>.
+Once the desired dataref has been found, use the **edit button** to view the buffer size for stringDatarefs.

-Uses a single client instance to both send and receive data.
+Uses a single client instance to both send and receive data as XPlane 'sends the data right back to the IPaddress and port that requested the data'

 Adds an XPlane discovery function.
-Defaults to the first detected instance of XPlane that is sending BECN.
 Creates a List of Discovered instances of XPlane that can be used to connect to the desired instance.
-Use of this multicast function on Apple IOS devices requires a 'multicast entitlement' from Apple Developer.
+Use of this multicast function on Apple IOS devices requires 'multicast entitlement' from Apple Developer.

 Example Usage: